Jesus Jones: Already and London (1996–2003)

-Later activities (2004–present)
+Later activities (2004–2015)

 With the exception of the release of the Culture Vulture EP in 2004, no new material from the band had been released between 2001 and 2018.
 However, in 2010, a series of download albums were released to Amazon.co.uk.
-The release consisted of six different albums containing "in concert" performances at the BBC.
-Most were EPs but a few were live albums.
+The release consisted of six different albums containing "in concert" performances at the BBC, such as London T+C 1991 and London Astoria 1993.

+In 2005, the Live at the Marquee DVD was released on Secret Recordings of a filmed gig from 2002.

-The single "Right Here, Right Now" was resurrected in 2006 as an advertising jingle for the American retailer Kmart, in an image campaign for CBS News, and in promotional advertisements for the now defunct television channel, TechTV.
-Ford Motors was using "Right Here, Right Now" in their 2010 televisual advertising campaign.
+The single "Right Here, Right Now" was resurrected in 2006 as an advertising jingle for the American retailer Kmart, in an image campaign for CBS News, and in promotional advertisements for the now-defunct television channel TechTV.
+In 2007 Hillary Clinton used the track for her electoral campaign.
+Ford Motor Company used "Right Here, Right Now" in their 2010 televisual advertising campaign.
 A cover of the song was also recorded by New Zealand band The Feelers to use in advertising for the 2011 Rugby World Cup.
 In 2011 the band released The Collection & Other Rarities, which included many of their B-side tracks as well as demos and rarities.

-In November 2014 EMI reissued all four of the band's albums in a special CD+DVD bundle.
+In November 2014, EMI reissued all four of the band's albums in a special CD+DVD bundle.
 In addition to the original album's tracks the reissues feature radio sessions, long-deleted b-sides, rare remixes and alternate versions.
 The DVDs include rare live concert footage and other extras.

-In a 2015 interview for the online periodical Soot Magazine band leader Mike Edwards acknowledged that, besides re-recording some older tracks with new arrangements, he was in the process of writing material for a new album: "I am writing new stuff – I was actually writing some new material yesterday and I have loads of little bits and pieces ticking over."
+In a 2015 interview for the online periodical Soot Magazine band leader Mike Edwards acknowledged that, besides re-recording some older tracks with new arrangements, he was in the process of writing material for a new album: "I am writing new stuff – I was actually writing some new material yesterday and I have loads of little bits and pieces ticking over".

 Since the mid-2000s, Jesus Jones have continued performing live.
-In August 2011 the band went on a short tour (dubbed on one poster "The World's Smallest World Tour"), playing three shows in Australia before closing with a show in Japan.
-In November 2011 the band were due to perform in the UK in Birmingham and London, but the dates were postponed due to bass player Al Doughty being ill.
+In August 2011, the band went on a short tour (dubbed on one poster "The World's Smallest World Tour"), playing three shows in Australia before closing with a show in Japan.
+In November 2011, the band were due to perform in the UK in Birmingham and London, but the dates were postponed due to bass player Al Doughty being ill.
 They took place in January 2012.
 The band also toured the UK in December 2013 as part of The Wonder Stuff's Sleigh The UK tour.
-In March 2015 the band again returned to Australia and New Zealand for a five city tour.
+In March 2015, the band again returned to Australia and New Zealand for a five city tour.

-On 24 December 2013 the band announced the resignation of drummer Tony Arthy.
-Having been with the band for 13 years, Arthy had replaced original drummer Simon "Gen" Matthews who had left after the rocky completion of Already.
-On 1 January 2014 the band announced that Matthews would be rejoining the band.

-The band announced that a new album called Passages would be released in 2017.
-On 9 November 2017, Iain Baker posted an update via PledgeMusic.com that the album release was being postponed until 20 April 2018 due mainly to the logistics of the release.
-The album was finally released 20 April 2018 via PledgeMusic.
+Later activities (2015-current)

+Jesus Jones have released further albums, namely Passages and Voyages in 2018 with further singles "Still Smiling" and "Animal Instinct" distributed online in 2024.